aosabook/500lines/modeller/chapter.md

         self.scene.pick(start, direction, self.modelView)
 ``````````````````````````````````````````

-To determine which Node was clicked on, we traverse the scene to test whether the ray hits any `Node`s.
+To determine which Node was clicked on, we traverse the scene to test whether the ray hits any Nodes.
 We choose the Node with the intersection closest to the ray origin and store it as the selected node.

 `````````````````````````````````````````` {.python}
     # class Scene